akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 may have been crucial in order to avoid deadlocks.
 With fusing these implicit buffers are no longer there, data elements are passed without buffering between fused stages.
-In those cases where buffering is needed in order to allow the stream to run at all, you will have to insert explicit buffers with the `.buffer()` combinator—typically a buffer of size 2 is enough to allow a feedback loop to function.
+In those cases where buffering is needed in order to allow the stream to run at all, you will have to insert explicit buffers with the `.buffer()` operator—typically a buffer of size 2 is enough to allow a feedback loop to function.

 @@@